-If you thought that was sweet, and are wondering why it’s not in happening on this side of the Atlantic, turns out it is.
+If you thought that was sweet, and are wondering why it’s not happening on this side of the Atlantic, turns out it is.
 There are a number of mushroom plastic developers, like this one from Green Island, New York: Ecovative Design.

 This is what a fungus-based, Mycelium package looks like.
 The good news it’s versatile and totally biodegradable!
 IKEA is committing to the transition, but there are literally tons of applications.
 Another mycelium supplier, MycoWorks is also creating leather-like material & products from this mushroom material.
 See also Bolt Threads (FastCompany).

-Finally, if these tidbits haven’t yet peaked your curiosity on fungal packaging, check out the above video!
+Finally, if these tidbits haven’t yet piqued your curiosity on fungal packaging, check out the above video!
 It’s a TED Talk providing a comprehensive explanation of fungus as a plastic alternative.
 Although the vid is a couple years old already (2010), it’s still worth the watch.

-It’s strong, light, cost effective, and happily biodegradable.
+It’s strong, light, cost-effective, and happily biodegradable.
 Furthermore, this doesn’t imply going out and suddenly slaughtering shrimp by the millions, but rather putting to use the expelled shrimp shells that we consume regardless.

 Crustacean Shell Plastic Packaging